alonsobsd/wazuh-agent-makejail/README.md

 ```sh
 pass out quick on wazuh-net inet proto { tcp udp } from 10.0.0.3 to any
 ```
-Also, you need add a pass rule from wazuh-net network to wazuh-manager.
+Also, you need add a rule for permit pass traffic from wazuh-net (10.0.0.0/24) network to wazuh-manager.
 In this example, wazuh-manager is running at 10.0.0.2

 ```sh
 pass in inet proto { tcp udp } from 10.0.0.0/24 to 10.0.0.2